react-navigation/react-navigation.github.io/docs/header-buttons.md

 ## Summary

-- You can set buttons in the header through the `headerLeft` and `headerRight` properties in `navigationOptions`.
+- You can set buttons in the header through the `headerLeft` and `headerRight` properties in `options`.
-- The back button is fully customizable with `headerLeft`, but if you just want to change the title or image, there are other `navigationOptions` for that &mdash; `headerBackTitle`, `headerTruncatedBackTitle`, and `headerBackImage`.
+- The back button is fully customizable with `headerLeft`, but if you just want to change the title or image, there are other `options` for that &mdash; `headerBackTitle`, `headerTruncatedBackTitle`, and `headerBackImage`.